How to Make the Most of King’s Day in Amsterdam (2023)

 During King’s Day, there is no shortage of places to party.
 From huge open air dance events in the city squares and parks to much smaller stages in cafes and bars, there’s an event with your name on it.
 Places in the centre like Rembrandtplein, Spui, and Leidseplein are usually bustling with people and are a good place to visit if you like to party with a crowd.

 The day time partying typically starts around midday and goes on until about 20:00.
 However, after the day time events finish many bars and clubs continue the festivities until the early hours of the morning.
 So, as we mentioned before, make sure you pace yourself, it can be a long day!
 Feeling a bit tired?
-We recommend you stop in one of the best brown cafés in Amsterdam, you won’t regret it!

 If you prefer a more structured approach to King’s Day, you’re best off purchasing a ticket to one of the many music events going on both inside and outside of the Dutch capital.
 We recommend checking out electronic dance festival Oranjebloesem or Loveland – they will not disappoint!